List of participants in the Nine Years' War (Ireland)

-Confederation of Irish lords
+Confederacy of Irish lords

 Beginning with the alliance between Tyrone and Tyrconnell in 1593, most of the Irish kingdoms and lordships gradually assembled, either voluntarily or through coercion, into a loose confederation whose aim was to expunge English rule in Ireland once and for all.
 Although the motives of Hugh O'Neill, the symbolic leader of the Irish during the conflict, are still debated, a return to the Gaelic order and the disbandment of English institutions in Ireland was a paramount objective for not only O'Neill, but his allies as well.